GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 import com.google.appengine.api.datastore.Transaction;
 import java.util.ArrayList;
 import java.util.List;
 ```

 These three methods all manipulate instances of `TaskBean` to store, read and delete tasks from the Datastore.
-Getting a hold of the Datastore is as easy as calling a factory method. `TaskBean` instances need to be turned into Entity instances with a hard-coded `"todo.txt"` key and appropriate attributes before they can be read from or wrote into the Datastore.
+Getting a hold of the Datastore is as easy as calling a factory method. `TaskBean` instances need to be turned into Entity instances with a hard-coded `"todo.txt"` key and appropriate attributes before they can be read from or wrote into the Cloud Datastore.
 Writing and deleting happens within the boundaries of a transaction.

 At this point we have a fully functional backend exposing three methods to store, read and delete tasks in the highly-scalable Cloud Datastore, all through the Cloud Endpoints technology.